Close-up of a man wearing a blue and white beach shirt holding an open newspaper

 Our World in Data | CC BY 3.0

-The growing popularity of alternative news subscriptions keeps the quality of journalism high, allows readers to avoid propaganda pieces, and enjoy unlimited access to critical analysis.
-Discover how NGO journalism and the collaboration between the media and NGOs helps to enhance reporting standards.
-Promoting knowledge sharing, removing barriers on the ground, and allowing crucial foreign news stories to reach Western audiences are essential.
+The growing popularity of alternative news subscriptions keeps journalism quality high, allows readers to avoid propaganda, and enables them to enjoy unlimited access to critical analysis.
+Discover how NGO journalism and the collaboration between the media and NGOs help to enhance reporting standards.
+Promoting knowledge sharing, removing on-the-ground barriers, and ensuring crucial foreign news stories reach Western audiences are essential.

 On a black background the logos of 7 major social media and streaming platforms are displayed including Instagram, Spotify, Twitter, TikTok and Netflix